 These are the holy grail for controlling moisture.
 Ventilation and filtration provide the health aspect while dehumidification not only provides the health, but you also get the comfort, sustainability, durability, as well as the reputation and liability protection that goes along with those.

 Tighter buildings also leak less air, meaning all the moisture generated inside by people breathing, bathing, cleaning, washing, cooking, etc… is trapped in the building.
-Providing consistent dehumidification and ventilation is no longer the job for the heating and cooling system in a high performance home.
+Providing consistent dehumidification and ventilation is no longer the job for the heating and cooling system in a high-performance home.

 What we worry about is negative pressure.
 When we are constantly exhausting out of the house, what we’re relying on is that the air finds its way in some other way.
 And because we’re sealing everything up really well, it’s going to find the path of least resistance.
 We don’t always know what the path of least resistance is, which means you could literally be pulling humid air in by accident.